Midtown-Edmondson, Baltimore: 1960s - 2000s

 The African American residents of Midtown Edmondson built a new identity for the neighborhood in the 1940s, 1950s and 1960s.
 New groups moved into the area like the Bandolero's Motorcycle Club that opened a clubhouse at 2025 Edmondson Avenue in 1967.
-Early members of the Club included Roland "Duck" Tyner.
-The Uptown Bar located at Monroe and Edmondson Avenue was a popular destination for many West Baltimore residents.
-James Ayers, grandson of Mrs. Viola Bernard who lived at 1815 Edmondson Avenue, was serving in Vietnam when he remarked to the Baltimore Afro-American, "I don't care for these Vietnam clubs.
-Nothing in Asia can compare to Baltimore's Uptown Bar."

 For two weeks following the assassination of Martin Luther King Jr. on April 4, 1968, a series of civil disturbance devastated neighborhoods across the city of Baltimore, leaving six people dead, dozens injured and hundreds of properties, both private and public, burned and damaged.
 Riots began in Washington, DC and Detroit on April 5 and in Baltimore on April 6.
 By April 7, 1968, violence spread to Midtown Edmondson where stores were looted along Edmondson Avenue and Payson Street.
 By the morning of April 9, the Army began a citywide attempt to prevent further looting, reportedly including boarding up partially plundered stores and exploding a bomb of CS gas inside, starting on the 2000 block of Edmondson Avenue.
 By April 10, the disturbances began to end.
 Across the city, losses totaled $10 million.
 There were a reported 1,150 fires, 1,150 incidents of lootings, and nearly 5,000 arrests over the four days of unrest.

 Many of the corner stores and small businesses located in the area closed in the 1970s and 1980s but some long time institutions, like Green's Hardware, remained.
 Later additions included the former Super Pride Groceries location at the northeast corner of Lafayette and Edmondson Avenue.